ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 # Process
 ## Build, test, release, and deployment
-The chirp application is built & tested, released and deployed using three different Github Workflows.
+The chirp application is built, tested, released and deployed using three different Github Workflows.
 The build & test workflow is triggered by any pushes or pull requests to main.
 This ensures that any code pulled to main can be build and passes all test.

-The release workflow builts, tests and then makes a release if previous built and test passes and a commit contains a tag on the form `v*.*.*`.
+The release workflow builds, tests and then makes a release if previous built and test passes and a commit contains a tag on the form `v*.*.*`.
 The release contains a windows, linux and macOS version of the application.

 The deployment workflow builds, tests and deploys the Chirp application to azure.